Mesoscale two-sample testing for networks: Mesoscale testing methodology

 \subsubsection{Gaussian edge model}

 If we assume that the edges are Gaussian, we have $H(x) = x^2/2$, $\phi_{ij} \equiv \sigma$, and the GLM reduces to a standard linear model with Gaussian errors.
-In this special case, we can rewrite the statistic $w^{(\mathrm{E-UD})}$ using orthonormal bases, and define a modified class of tests with rejection thresholds based on the quantiles of the $F$-distribution.
+In this special case, we define a modified class of test statistics with rejection thresholds based on the quantiles of its exact $F$-distribution.
+Let